Erectile Dysfunction

 Maintaining good personal hygiene is crucial in preventing UTIs.
 Always remember to wipe from front to back after using the toilet to minimize the risk of bacterial contamination.
 Avoid using harsh soaps, douches, or feminine hygiene sprays, as these can disrupt the natural balance of bacteria in the genital area.
 Staying hydrated by drinking plenty of water helps flush out bacteria from the urinary tract.
 Additionally, wearing breathable cotton underwear and avoiding tight-fitting clothing can reduce moisture and prevent bacterial growth.

-The Impact of Sexual Activity on UTI Risk
+The Impact of Sexual Activity on Urinary Tract Infections (UTI) Risk

 Sexual activity can increase the risk of UTIs in women.
 During sexual intercourse, bacteria from the genital area can enter the urethra, leading to infection.
 To minimize this risk, it is important to urinate before and after sexual activity to flush out any potential bacteria.
 Using a water-based lubricant can also reduce friction and irritation, which can contribute to UTIs.
 Furthermore, practicing safe sexual habits, such as using condoms, can reduce the risk of UTIs and other sexually transmitted infections.